Akaflieg-Freiburg/enroute/_pages/screenshots.markdown

 {% include gallery layout="half" id="gallery2" caption="Screenshots from a tablet device" %}

-## Screenshots from the linux desktop.
+## Screenshots from the Linux desktop.

-{% include gallery layout="half" id="gallery3" caption="Screenshots from the linux desktop" %}
+{% include gallery layout="half" id="gallery3" caption="Screenshots from the Linux desktop" %}